OFF (Proximal) Newton-type Methods with Inexact Derivatives for Unconstrained Optimization: OFF regularized Newton and negative curvature method

-We now give the operation complexity of Algorithm~\ref{alg:rnmso} in terms of gradient evaluation (\(g_k\)) and Hessian-vector products (\(Q_kv\) for some \(v\in\mathbb{R}^n\)).
-According to~\cite[Lemma 10]{ROW20}, when Lanczos method is used to estimate the smallest eigenvalue of \(Q_k\) starting with a random vector uniformly generated on the unit sphere, for given \(0 < \delta \ll 1\), Assumption~\ref{assume:lampso} can be satisfied in at most
+We now analyze the operation complexity of Algorithm~\ref{alg:rnmso} in terms of approximate gradient evaluations (\(g_k\)) and approximate Hessian-vector products (\(Q_kv\) for \(v\in\mathbb{R}^n\)).
+The latter mainly arises from the estimation of the minimum eigenvalue of \(Q_k\) and solving the linear system \((Q_k + 2\varepsilon_h I_n)d = -g_k\).
+Suppose that the Lanczos method is adopted to estimate the minimum eigenvalue of \(Q_k\), starting from a random vector uniformly sampled on the unit sphere.
+According to~\cite[Lemma 10]{ROW20}, for any given \(0 < \delta \ll 1\), Assumption~\ref{assume:lampso} holds with probability at least \(1 - \delta\), requiring at most

-matrix-vector multiplications by \(Q_k\), which probability at least \(1 - \delta\).
-According to~\cite[Lemma 1]{ROW20}, when the CG method is invoked to solve the system \((Q_k + 2\varepsilon_hI_n)d = -g_k\), the number of iterations is bounded by (see~\cite[Lemma 1]{ROW20})
+matrix-vector multiplications involving \(Q_k\).
+When the CG method is invoked to solve the linear system \((Q_k + 2\varepsilon_hI_n)d = -g_k\), the number of iterations is bounded by (see~\cite[Lemma 1]{ROW20})

 \begin{corollary} Suppose that Assumptions~\ref{assume:ncpso} and~\ref{assume:gkhkso} are satisfied and the number of iterations to satisfy Assumption~\ref{assume:lampso} is bounded by~\eqref{eq:cclambdaminso}.
 Let \(\overline{K}_3\) be defined as in Theorem~\ref{th:conrnmso}.
 Then for given \(0 < \delta \ll 1\), with probability at least \((1 - \delta)^{\overline{K}_3}\), Algorithm~\ref{alg:rnmso} terminates at a point x satisfying \(\|\nabla f(x)\| \lesssim \varepsilon\) and \(\lambda_{\min}(\nabla^2f(x)) \gtrsim -\sqrt{L_h\varepsilon}\) after at most